American Airlines Flight Attendants Push for Better Pay

 Historical Context

-American Airlines has navigated labor disputes before.
-A 1997 pilot strike was averted hours before deadline through federal mediation.
-The 2012 bankruptcy brought similar tensions with pilots protesting proposed cuts.
+American has navigated labor disputes before.
+In 1997, a pilot strike was averted literally hours before the deadline through federal mediation — I remember watching the news coverage with my coffee getting cold.
+The 2012 bankruptcy brought similar tensions, with pilots protesting proposed cuts that felt like punishment for management failures.
+Airlines and unions have always had complicated relationships.

 Looking Ahead